Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
 The mesh-pyramids profile uses the triangles geometry type to store triangle meshes.
 The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.

-See [Geometry](docs/1.6/geometry.cmn.md) section for more details.
+See the [Geometry](docs/1.6/geometry.cmn.md) section for more details.

 <h3><a name="_4_3">Textures</a></h3>

-Textures are stored as a binary resource associated with a node.
-The texture resource for a node contains the images that are used as textures for the features stored in the node.
-The mesh-pyramids profile supports either a single texture or a texture atlas per node.
+Textures are stored as a binary resource with a node.
+The texture resource contains the texture images.
+I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats like S3TC.
+Authoring applications can provide additional texture formats using `textureEncoding` declarations.

-By default, mesh-pyramids profile allow/support encoding the same texture resource in multiple formats, catering for bandwidth, memory consumption and optimal performance consideration on different platforms.
-As a result, the I3S specification supports most commonly used image formats such as JPEG/PNG as well as rendering optimized compressed texture formats such as S3TC.
-In all cases, the specification provides flexibility by allowing authoring applications to provide additional texture formats via the <code>textureEncoding</code> declarations that use MIME types.
-For example, most existing I3S services provide “image/vnd-ms.dds” (for S3TC compressed texture) in addition to the default “image/jpeg” encoding.

-See <a href="#_6_6">Textures</a> section for more on texture format, texture coordinate, texture atlas usage and regions discussion.
+See the [Textures](docs/1.6/texture.cmn.md) section for more details.

 <h3><a name="_4_4">Attribute Model and Storage </a></h3>